pscheid1/tssgDbProject/tests/GebAndSpock/readme.md

 The default url to be tested is the dev endpoint (currently represents the tssgTechMultipage branch).
 To change the baseUrl, set to either dev, qa, or prod environments.

+To run tests in the dev environment (currently represents the multipage branch):

+    ./gradlew chromeTest -Dgeb.build.baseUrl=dev

-For example, to run the qa environment (currently represents the tssgTechStagedMaster branch):
+To run tests in the qa environment (currently represents the tssgTechStagedMaster branch):

     ./gradlew chromeTest -Dgeb.build.baseUrl=qa

-To run the dev environment (currently represents the multipage branch):
+To run tests in the prod environment (currently represents the master branch):

-    ./gradlew chromeTest -Dgeb.build.baseUrl=dev
+    ./gradlew chromeTest -Dgeb.build.baseUrl=prod

 ## Questions and issues